fadingsignal/Basement-Living/README.md

 • Only one door to each basement can exist at a given time, so if you craft a second door to the same exact basement, the old one will just move to your location, and you will be notified where it moved from.
 See video for details.

 • The interior cell will remain 100% the same as you left it, so you can move the entrance doors around to any settlements with no issues or effects to the interiors.

-• NOTE: Currently, if you are over-encumbered, you can't enter into the basement because this mod uses the fast travel system to cleanly move companions with you indoors (it's messy to manage manually.)
-I'm working on a solution.
-For now, just dump your stuff in the main Workshop before going into a basement ya dingus! :P